carlesdavila/DDDStudio/README.md

 ## Project Description

-**DDD Studio** is a tool designed to document artifacts identified in the [Domain-Driven Design Starter Modelling Process](https://github.com/ddd-crew/ddd-starter-modelling-process).
+**DDD Studio** is a tool designed to document artifacts of the DDD Strategic design.
+These artifacts can be identified in the [Domain-Driven Design Starter Modelling Process](https://github.com/ddd-crew/ddd-starter-modelling-process).
-It helps users document key elements such as Bounded Contexts and Aggregates.
+It helps users document key elements such as Subdomains, Bounded Contexts and Aggregates.
 The tool automatically creates a structured set of folders and YAML documents, making it easy to document and organize your DDD artifacts.
 YAML is used for its simplicity and readability, allowing both humans and machines to easily understand and edit the documents.
 This structured approach facilitates continuous collaboration and integration into repositories, supporting ongoing